corda/corda-gradle-plugins/cordapp-cpk2/README.md

 # Publishing

-The `cordapp-cpk` plugin creates a new Gradle `SoftwareComponent` named "cordapp", which you can use to create a `MavenPublication`:
+The `cordapp-cpk2` plugin creates a new Gradle `SoftwareComponent` named "cordapp", which you can use to create a `MavenPublication`:
 ```groovy
 plugins {